 Produttori’s members have vineyards in all nine of the designated Crus.
 An interesting point is that its members must sell all their grapes to the Co-Op.

 Grapes are fermented in cement or stainless steel, with a 4-5 week fermentation being the norm for Barbaresco.
 Aldo Vacca explained that indigenous, specially cultivated yeasts are now being used, which are like “yeasts which went to the gym” – much more capable of fermenting this rich must.
 Wines undergo minimal intervention.
 Malo-lactic fermentation takes place over winter.
 Barbaresco must be aged for a minimum of two years, at least 12 months of which are in oak.
 The Crus are aged for at least three years, with only one racking per year.
 Nebbiolo doesn’t interact as much with oak, so very old large oak barrels are used, traditionally Slovenian, but increasingly French.
 In January, they thrown open all the windows to allow the tartrates to precipitate naturally.
 The wines are neither filtered nor fined.

 Modern Barbaresco drinks well from about 6-7 years of age, but can continue to improve for up to 20 years.

-Produttori del Barbaresco wines are available through Karwigs in Ireland.
+Produttori del Barbaresco wines, formerly available from Karwigs, are now available through Vinostito in Ireland.